fazlulkarimweb/with-next-redux-wrapper-redux-persist/README.md

   } else {
     //If it's on client side, create a store which will persist const { persistStore, persistReducer } = require('redux-persist');
-    // If you bother about the error redux-persist failed to create sync storage. falling back to noop storage....comment the next line and uncomment the second line.
-See more on - https://github.com/vercel/next.js/discussions/15687 Though it's a unresolved issue in many instances.
-    // const storage = require('redux-persist/lib/storage').default;
-    // const storage = require('./sync_storage');

     const persistConfig = {
       key: 'nextjs',